Application Process FAQs

 Application requirements vary by program.
 Refer to the application checklist for your program of interest by visiting the Admission Deadlines and Requirements page and select your program for a complete list of application requirements.

-The GRE is required for the Doctor of Philosophy in Urban Education program.
+The general GRE is required for the Doctor of Philosophy in Urban Education program.
 The GRE is optional for all other USC Rossier programs.

 Please have your official test scores sent from the testing agency directly to USC.
 Only scores received directly from the testing service are considered official.
 USC does not accept self-reported test scores.